 To enable First Release, including specifying which users should be part of First Release, follow these steps.

 Then, from the Office 365 admin center, go to Office software > Software download settings.

-On the Software download settings page, under Software for PC, make sure Office is On under the 2016 version section and that Every month (Current channel) is selected.
+On the Software download settings page, under Software for PC and mobile devices, make sure Office is On under the 2016 desktop and mobile apps section and that Every month (Monthly channel) is selected.

 After you have done this, instruct your users to go to https://portal.office.com/OLS/MySoftware.aspx and sign in with their work or school account.
 Once the user is signed in, the user should see a choice to install Office with the new 2016 apps and should see the following note:

 Your admin has enabled First Release, so you get early access to the latest Office features.

 On this page, the user should select Install to begin the installation.

 If you deploy Office for your users, you can use the Office 2016 Deployment Tool to give users the same First Release build of Office as the steps above provide.
 To do this, follow the steps in the next section, but use Insiders for the Channel setting.

 Note: The previous Channel setting of FirstReleaseCurrent still works.